teemow/Blog/source/_posts/2005-01-17-intellectual-capital.markdown

 ---

-&lt;p&gt;There are a lot of stories showing that the right measurement is important, that market valuation is not a simple calculation of tangible assets, or that showing new measurements are used to give further insight in the organization.
+There are a lot of stories showing that the right measurement is important, that market valuation is not a simple calculation of tangible assets, or that showing new measurements are used to give further insight in the organization.
 All this is related to the term intellectual capital, which has been defined in many ways.
 It is about those intangible assets that do not show up on financial statements but can be codified, valued and managed by the company.
 It might be knowledge of people that is important to a company.
 Or it can be said to be the combination of patents, processes, skills, about stakeholders of a company.
 Economists define it simply as Tobin's-q.

-&lt;!-- more --&gt;

-&lt;b&gt;The principles of intellectual capital&lt;/b&gt;&lt;/p&gt;
+**The principles of intellectual capital**

-&lt;p&gt;The concern with intellectual capital comes from different sources:
+The concern with intellectual capital comes from different sources:
 - a more accurate valuation of intangible inputs increase market efficiency through more appropriate flows of capital
 - new measurements provide managers with a clearer picture
-- to guide future strategy like accounting systems do&lt;/p&gt;
+- to guide future strategy like accounting systems do

-&lt;p&gt;&lt;b&gt;Accuracy in valuations&lt;/b&gt;&lt;/p&gt;
+**Accuracy in valuations**

-&lt;p&gt;Brand valuation, goodwill, human assets accounting are all subjects brought forward in the discussion about truly valueing a company.
-Still there is a difference between book and market value of companies.&lt;/p&gt;
+Brand valuation, goodwill, human assets accounting are all subjects brought forward in the discussion about truly valueing a company.
+Still there is a difference between book and market value of companies.

-&lt;p&gt;Goodwill on the books is also only what was paid for another company above book value, calculated via &quot;fair&quot; value of the underlying assets.
+Goodwill on the books is also only what was paid for another company above book value, calculated via &quot;fair&quot; value of the underlying assets.
 Intangible assets can be valued by accountants by finding out their market value.
-The difference between what the accountant then says the company is worth and what you pay is goodwill.&lt;/p&gt;
+The difference between what the accountant then says the company is worth and what you pay is goodwill.

-&lt;p&gt;The difference between accounting data and share prices has increased over the last 30 years as more value is attached to intangible assets that cannot be monetized.
-Data from 1992 suggests that 40% of the value of a company is missing from the books, something that is subscribed to intellectual capital assets by some.&lt;/p&gt;
+The difference between accounting data and share prices has increased over the last 30 years as more value is attached to intangible assets that cannot be monetized.
+Data from 1992 suggests that 40% of the value of a company is missing from the books, something that is subscribed to intellectual capital assets by some.

-&lt;p&gt;Tobin's q is a measurement of that really in that it calculates the ratio between market and book value.
+Tobin's q is a measurement of that really in that it calculates the ratio between market and book value.
 But the market value is more about investor attitude towards the value of the firm than an objectifiable value.
 Bubbles on the stock market are still happening even though we know they exist and the collapse of confidence brought forward by investors.
 Once some speculators cash in, it might create a panic and the bubble bursts.
 This then turns out to be a self-reinforcing process.
-Can we remove that bubble with good intellectual capital accounting?&lt;/p&gt;
+Can we remove that bubble with good intellectual capital accounting?

-&lt;p&gt;Internal efficiencies are another thing driving intellectual capital measurement.
+Internal efficiencies are another thing driving intellectual capital measurement.
 Companies want to be worth more or know what they are worth at least.
 Some studies seem to show that an increase in published R&amp;D expenditure increases market value.
 Another link seems to be between expenditure on advertising and market value.
-These costs seem to lead to a reaction that would suggest and increase in assets instead of costs.&lt;/p&gt;
+These costs seem to lead to a reaction that would suggest and increase in assets instead of costs.

-&lt;p&gt;In that, companies need to manage all their assets including knowledge.
+In that, companies need to manage all their assets including knowledge.
 The better you measure all your assets, the more easily you detect opportunities and all allocate resources better.
 This I actually buy into.
-You can also measure to read a goal, meaning that you look at where you stand and if your base is capable of supporting you in reaching your goal.&lt;/p&gt;
+You can also measure to read a goal, meaning that you look at where you stand and if your base is capable of supporting you in reaching your goal.

-&lt;p&gt;So what drives intellectual capital measurement:
+So what drives intellectual capital measurement:
 - Market inefficiencies
 - Internal inefficiencies
-- Measurement to reach goals&lt;/p&gt;
+- Measurement to reach goals

-&lt;p&gt;We can then group intellectual capital into some categories:
+We can then group intellectual capital into some categories:
 - knowledge
 - information
 - communication